NicolasRochat/NicolasRochat.github.io/index.md

 ---
 layout: home
 title: Brewery locations
 subtitle: Where should you install your brewery based on beer reviews ?
+In the countryside or in a city?
 cover-img: "/assets/img/beer.jpg"
 ---